bookofproofs/bookofproofs.github.io/_sources/history/19th-century/rogosinski.md

 ### Mathematical Profile (Excerpt):
 * His parents were Hermann Rogosinski, a counsellor in Breslau, and Helma Braun.
 * Werner was born in Breslau, at that time a German town, although his parents were from Jewish Polish families.
-* Werner had a sister Lotte and a younger brother Kurt.
-* It was a musical family and Werner learnt to play the piano and violin as a child.
 * Rogosinski graduated from the Gymnasium in 1913 and entered Breslau University to study mathematics.
 * Rogosinski's studies were interrupted by the war and he undertook military service as a corporal in the medical corps.
 * At this time Göttingen University was probably the best place in the world to study mathematics and Rogosinski flourished, undertaking research directed by Edmund Landau.